nuprl/retic_performance/gm-pepm-2018/talk/README.md

         but only predicts the type-tag of the value.
        So whereas type soundness supports compositional type-based reasoning, type tag soundness is only compositional at a superficial level.
-       Compared to type soundness this is a weaker guarantee, but it may be easier to prove for certain typing systems and reduction semantics.
+       Compared to type soundness this is a much weaker guarantee, but notice that it may be easier to prove for certain typing systems and reduction semantics.

 Ben: